shashankdubey00/github-demo/README.md

 # github-demo
-this is demo of git&amp;github
+this is demo of git&amp;github class.